Elk-Mountain/Software-Lists/README.md

 ## Cross-Platform Compatibility, Ease of Use and Ease of Access Key

+If a color square is missing it is either because I haven't used the tool or I haven't added a square yet.

 ### Cross-Platform Compatibility

 Web-Based means a program is meant to be run in a web-browser essentially making it cross-compatible with all devices (mobile and desktop).
 This doesn't guarentee the experience will be pleasent (e.g. video editing on a mobile phone), but means the experience is possible.